CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 		echo("}\n");
 	}

-	// alternative way -> iterate over the result set and fetch each individual row /*	for ($i = 0; $i < $result->size(); $i++)
+	// alternative way -> iterate over the result set and dump each individual row to the screen /*	for ($i = 0; $i < $result->size(); $i++)
 	{
 		echo("{\n");